keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 with its tail in its mouth, GET IT? <span class="page-ref">413</span>
 {: .benzene}

+In the centre of a book whose last page loops back into its first page ---rocket nose chasing exhuast tail--- is the benzene dream passage.
+Kekulé's benzene dream is the stuff of undergraduate chemistry legend, and here Pynchon uses it as the molecular scaffold centrepiece of structure (much like aromatic chemical systems) as well as a cosmic/karmic connection to the futulity of industrialised economy.

 [This is in the centre of the book, a narrative that loops back on itself cyclically like the bezenze ring loops back on itself]
 [It's not 100% 50/50, it's more 54% of the way in] [Kekule studied architecture.
 The architecture of the book is  molecular.]